 If you die before retirement, the value of your individual account balance is available to your designated beneficiary(ies) on file with your ORP Provider.
-Your account is distributed to your beneficiary(ies) and a new account(s) may be established in the beneficiary(ies) name(s).
+Your account is distributed to your beneficiary(ies) and a new account(s) is established in their name.